icpctools/icpctools/BalloonUtility/README.md

 ### Installation

-To install the Balloon Utility, download its distribution package from https://icpc.baylor.edu/icpctools/ and unzip it to any convenient location.
+To install the Balloon Utility, download its distribution package from the [ICPCTools website](https://tools.icpc.global/) and unzip it to any convenient location.
 The BU is a Java program.
 The distribution is a self-contained package which contains all the Java libraries and other components necessary to run the Balloon Utility.